liballeg/allegro5/readme_a5.txt

 scons install

+There are also some options you can use with the scons command:
+	- static (default: 1)
+	- debug

-TODO: Options, how to run as non-root
+TODO: how to compile and install as non-root

 == Running the examples ==